Engineers Week 2021

 A week-long festival of events which aims to encourage students to explore the world of engineering

-Engineers Week is a week-long festival of events which aims to encourage students, their teachers and parents to explore the world of engineering and possibly consider a career in one of the varied engineering disciplines.
-Irish Water was delighted to take part in Engineers Week, with a host of events across the country.
+STEPS Engineers Week is a week-long festival of events which aims to encourage students, their teachers and parents to explore the world of engineering and possibly consider a career in one of the varied engineering disciplines.

 We employ almost 800 staff across the country in a variety of disciplines including engineering, environment, science, health and safety, HR, finance, legal, planning and communications.